ajithvcoder/DeblurGANv2_Customdataset/README.md

         --blur
         --sharp
 ```
 Copy original images of train,test,valid to sharp folder.
 To fill the images in blur folder you can use [this code](./util/blur_image.py). now we are done with data preparation.
+Dataset which i prepared can be [found here](https://drive.google.com/file/d/1Mk99lU3zJgBkBpHTl0PigJ3UiSX4yyKB/view?usp=sharing)

 **Installation**